How To Tell If Breast Milk Is Bad? Signs And Tips To Prevent

 1. Keep the breast milk away from direct sunlight, heat, and air until you store it in the refrigerator or freezer.

-1. Avoid untreated tap water use for cleaning of breast milk storage accessories to prevent milk’s chemical oxidation during storage.
+1. Avoid untreated tap water for cleaning breast milk storage accessories to prevent milk’s chemical oxidation during storage.
 You may also restrict supplements rich in unsaturated fats, such as fish oil tablets, if your breast milk is sensitive to oxidation and goes rancid easily.
+On the other hand, you may also check how to increase fat in breast milk and get insights on it before doing it.

 Frequently Asked Questions